Karmenzind/registers.vim/README.md

 Enhanced viewable registers powered by floating window, for both Vim8 and NeoVim.
 With this plugin you should be no longer troubled by tens of confusing registers in Vim.

-This plugin was inspired by [registers.nvim](https://github.com/tversteeg/registers.nvim) and some NeoVim functions were rewritten from tversteeg's Lua code into pure VimScript.
+This plugin was inspired by [registers.nvim](https://github.com/tversteeg/registers.nvim).

 ## Install